Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 # Hackintosh Guide for **Asus FX504GE** and **GD** models
-i hope to update soon these guides since bigest release just happen macOS 12.3, the onle that shoud be launched in September 2021

-**This guide it's updated to OpenCore 0.7.4 and tested on my main device.**
+**This guide it's updated to OpenCore 0.7.9 and tested on my main device.**
 <!-- shields -->
 <div>
     <!-- downloads -->